 Aurora holds both morning and evening classes with a professional chef and she lves by the yellow metro line 4 stops from Duomo.
 If you can’t make it to her courses (or for some reason don’t feel like participating) you can still come and have dinner with the paticipants.

 Both Clara and Aurora put emphasis on the fact that their courses aren’t just about cooking but also about socializing.

 Another possibilty is the cooking school Teatro7(Find on map) where they teach in Italian but you can be certain that they will try anything with a combination of gestures and English to make you understand.
 And if Italians have bad English skills their gesturing is formidable.

 You are guaranteed to have an entertaining evening and you will learn to make some great food.
 At Teatro7 you get the course including dinner from €75 to €150.
 Check out our Right now in Milan (in the menu) for courses.

-Important instructions for booking a course online as the course calendar only exists in Italian: first close the pop-up window by clicking on the red CHIUDI in the upper right corner, then go to your course, here click on “acquista” (purchase) and then follow the instructions on the screen for paying by either credit card or paypal, if you don’t receive a confirmation via email within 24 hours, send an email to email@example.com – you won’t be able to attend if you don’t have the email.
+Important instructions for booking a course online as the course calendar only exists in Italian: first click on the red Guarda il Menu button next to your course, on the next page click on “prenota il corso” at the top of the page (book) and then the rat of the instructions are in English, if you don’t receive a confirmation via email within 24 hours, send an email to email@example.com – you won’t be able to attend if you don’t have the email.
 The course calendar is here.

 For those of you who are only in town for a short visit we have made a mini route where you get all the best Milan has to offer in terms of both shopping, food, architecture and culture.
 For our first express shopping route we have chosen the area from Piazza Gae Aulenti to Piazza della Scala, from the new and modern to the old and traditional.